 Coats May be worn to and from college, but must not be worn inside the college building.
 Coats should be put in lockers upon arrival.
 Dark coloured anorak or coats only.
 No leather or denim garments.
 Tracksuit jackets are not suitable as outdoor coats.
 Bag A school bag is compulsory.
 Bags must be able to hold an A4 folder.
 Blazer Must be worn every day and to all lessons.
 Shirt Must be tucked into trousers or skirt.
 Tie Must be fastened to the neck.
 Shoes Plain black leather type.
 Must be suitable for college and worn to and from college.
 High heels or sling backs are not allowed.
 Trainers or canvas shoes of any type are not allowed.
-See uniform policy for pictures of allowed styles of shoe. http://s806534538.websitehome.co.uk/wp-content/uploads/2016/04/Uniform-Policy-Autumn-2016_with_illustration.pdf .
+See uniform policy for pictures of allowed styles of shoe. http://s806534538.websitehome.co.uk/wp-content/uploads/2016/04/Uniform-policy-Autumn-2016_with_illustration.pdf .
 Jewellery On health and safety grounds, we do not allow students to wear jewellery in our college.
 Covering of piercings with plasters is not allowed.
-Make- up Hair Hair should be tidy.
+Make- up The college does not permit students to wear make-up.
+Acrylic nails and nail polish of any sort are also not permitted.
+Hair Hair should be tidy.
 Unnatural hair colours or hair extensions are not allowed.
 Shaved heads or any form of hair marking is not allowed.
 The college does not permit any extreme haircut that could serve as a distraction to other students.